yifeng-qiu/golang-cheat-sheet/README.md

 	// Type assertion inside if
 	var val interface{} = "foo"
 	if str, ok := val.(string); ok {
+        // this is actually one statement before the condition "ok"
+        // str, ok := val.(string) will return the value of val and true
+        // if the interface val holds value of type string, it will return
+        // the string and true.
 		fmt.Println(str)
 	}
 }